 The administration of President Donald J. Trump has recently declared its intention to hide a 2014 report describing the CIA’s harsh detention and interrogation programs.
 By returning the document to Congress, this shields the report from ever being accessible to the American public through the Freedom of Information Act.
 Throwing this 6700-page report down the memory hole has more of a precedent than we would like to think.
 We’ve forgotten before.

 The Gilded Age was an age of New Imperialism.
 The age of empires began over five thousand years ago, so what was so “new” about imperialism, you ask?
 Well, there were new players: Germany, Japan, and the United States, to name three.
-And there were new technologies: industrial transport and communication opened up the interiors of Africa and India, as well as tying together the disparate islands of the Pacific.
+(Though the US had been imperial from the very beginning, if you want to be honest about it.
+Thus began a long tradition of American imperial amnesia.
+If interested in more, check out Daniel Immerwahr’s How to Hide an Empire.)
+There were also new technologies: industrial transport and communication opened up the interiors of Africa and India, as well as tying together the disparate islands of the Pacific.

 But one of the most puzzling aspects of New Imperialism was its doctrine: “Yes, we are here in your country, ruling your people, and pilfering your resources—but it is all meant to help you, not us.”
 Cue the rest of the world saying: “Are you kidding me?”